lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 ## Introduction

-Once deployed on a network, developers cannot change smart contracts.
+Once deployed on a network, smart contracts cannot be changed.
 Their storage and logic **are set in stone**.
 If a smart contract is deployed with specific state variables and functions, these data and functionalities are there forever and cannot be altered.

-The **[ERC725 standard](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md)** proposed in 2017 describes a generic key-value store and generic execution function that could be used as the basis for an account.
-Developers can create a blockchain-based account by combining ERC725 with the interactivity and signature verification mechanism from the **[LSP1-UniversalReceiver](../generic-standards/02-lsp1-universal-receiver.md)** and **[ERC1271](https://eips.ethereum.org/EIPS/eip-1271)** standards.
+The **[ERC725 Standard](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md)** proposed in 2017 describes a generic key-value store and generic execution function that could be used as the basis for an account.
+A blockchain-based account can then be created by combining ERC725 with the interactivity and signature verification mechanism from the **[LSP1-UniversalReceiver Standard](../generic-standards/02-lsp1-universal-receiver.md)** and **[ERC1271 Standard](https://eips.ethereum.org/EIPS/eip-1271)**.

 ![LSP0 ERC725 Account overview](/img/standards/lsp0-erc725account-overview.jpeg)